Last updated on May 13th, 2018

 In September, 2015 a study performed by performed by the Spanish Council of Scientific Research and reported by prominent scientist Dr. Konstantinos E. Farsalinos proved e-cigarette aerosol (or exhaled vapor) contained fewer volatile compounds than normal exhaled breath.
 The study strongly suggests that inhaling nicotine vapor could be as safe as breathing air.

-The study, reported by Inhalation Toxicology, a peer-review journal focused on the evaluation of health risks associated with airborne chemicals.
+The study, reported by the National Institutes of Health, a peer-review journal focused on the evaluation of health risks associated with airborne chemicals.

 In the study’s risk analysis, all vapor samples of e-cigarette emissions (the vapor produced from heated liquids) revealed to be of “No Significant Risk” to human health.